iamNCJ/YuanGPT/README.md

 ## Project Structure

-To simplify experiments on different distributed training frameworks, we decoupled the training code into `data`, `model` and `trainer` modules.
+To simplify experiments on different distributed training frameworks, we decoupled the training code into `config`, `data`, `model` and `trainer` modules.

 The idea of this decoupling is inspired by pytorch-lightning, however we decoupled it even further to make it more flexible when integrating with other frameworks.

+### `config` Module

+We put all hyperparameters and configurations into `config` module for better tracing and logging.

 ### `data` Module